xparadoxical/gddocs/docs/endpoints/multiplayer/joinMPLobby.md

 ## Response

-Currently unknown, but most likely 1 if successful and -1 if the request was rejected.
+Currently unknown, but most likely some info about the lobby if successful and -1 if the request was rejected.